raymondworkshop/raymondworkshop.github.io/_posts/2020-01-31-the-effective-executive.md

 ####  **Positioning** is everything

-##### Executive-level influence - manages the organization’s existence and future
+##### Executive-level influence - manage the organization’s existence and future
 * you are mainly judged by your **business judgment** and **enterprise-whide** impace
     -  Leadership: Position yourself as a **system architect**
         + Stop talking about what your team is doing and start talking about **how the organization's structure, culture, or processes need to evolve** to meet market shifts
         + executives don't want to hear about your 'wins'; they want to hear about your **vision for the trade-offs**.
         Every choice has a cost - identifying the 'right' cost to pay is executive leadership.

     - Management: **The 'talent factory' positioning**
         + executives are seens as Net Talent Exporters.
 Your repution should be: "If you want to grow, go work for".